stephaneyfx/jsonice/README.md

 ```

 # Contribute
-All contributions shall be licensed under the [Zlib license](https://opensource.org/licenses/Zlib).
+All contributions shall be licensed under the [zlib license](https://opensource.org/licenses/Zlib).